Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: More Visualizations

-To compare the utility indicators, we stratify the CIFAR10 dataset into 10 layers according to various indicators and visualize some samples in the layer with the smallest or largest utility in Fig.~\ref{fig:example-various-indicators}.
-Note that the initialization indicator is not considered since it depends on the specific initialization value of the distillation algorithm.
-As shown in the figure, the samples selected by loss, density, and clustering indicators show some similarities.
-The samples with small utility are noisy and usually hard and corner cases, \eg only part of the birds are shown, or some dogs are acting in strange poses, or the images of ships are captured with unusual viewing angles.
-Meanwhile, the samples with large utility are easy cases that have ideal saliency, viewing angle, and clean background.
-However, the selection principle of the Monte-Carlo indicator is not as clear as the rest three.
-We speculate that the Monte-Carlo indicator has partially put the data diversity into account and thus the subset with large utility is more diversified.
+We first stratify various datasets into 10 layers according to per-sample loss values and visualize some samples in the layer with the smallest or largest utility in Fig.~\ref{fig:example-various-datasets}, including the large-scale datasets (ImageNet and Kinetics-400).
+As shown in the figure, the samples with small loss are noisy and usually hard and corner cases, \eg only part of the birds are shown, some dogs are acting in strange poses, or the images of ships are captured with unusual viewing angles.
+Meanwhile, the samples with large losses are easy cases that have ideal saliency, viewing angle, and clean background.